Electrons herald non-classical light: Methods

-where $P_\textrm{A,B}(\tau)$ is the probability of detector A and B being excited at a temporal delay $\tau$ to each other, and $P_\textrm{i}$, i=A,B is the probability of detector excitation A or B. In the given experimental setup, the equation is adjusted for correlation counts $N$ instead of coincidence probabilities $P_\textrm{i}=N_\textrm{i} \tau_\textrm{b}/T_\textrm{meas}$ by adding the length of coincidence bins $\tau_\textrm{b}$ and the total measurement time $T_\textrm{meas}$.\\ As the electrons do not arrive uniformly, their statistical arrival distribution plays a role in the unheralded photon-photon intensity correlation.
+Here, $P_\textrm{A,B}(\tau)$ is the probability of detector A and B being excited at a temporal delay $\tau$ to each other, and $P_\textrm{i}$, i=A,B is the probability of detector excitation A or B.\\ As the electrons do not arrive uniformly, their statistical arrival distribution plays a role in the unheralded photon-photon intensity correlation.
 To remove the electron influence, an electron-heralded intensity correlation is employed.
 Heralded intensity correlation follows~\cite{Bocquillon2009}

-in which the photon-photon cross-correlation $P_\textrm{A,B,e}(t_\textrm{A}, t_\textrm{B},t_\textrm{e})$ is limited to a simultaneous detection of a heralding particle $e$ (see SI for more information).
+in which the photon-photon cross-correlation $P_\textrm{A,B,e}(t_\textrm{A}, t_\textrm{B},t_\textrm{e})$ is analysed in combination with the detection of a heralding particle $e$ (see SI for more information).
+While the numerator $P_\textrm{A,B,e}$ becomes a function of all three particle arrival times, the denominators convert into correlation functions between one photon and the heralding electron $P_\textrm{A/B,e}$ as a function of electron-photon time delays $\tau_\textrm{A/B} = t_\textrm{A/B} - t_\textrm{e}$.
 The function is again normalized to large photon-photon time delays, but under the condition that either photon A or photon B is in coincidence with a herald $e$.
-For electron-heralding intensity correlation the equation is rewritten in terms of correlation counts $N$ instead of coincidence probabilities, giving rise to Equation \ref{eq:g2-2D}. \\ Due to the addition of a third particle, the heralded intensity correlation is a function of two time delays $\tau_\textrm{A}$ and $\tau_\textrm{B}$.
+For electron-heralding intensity correlation, the equation is rewritten in terms of correlation counts $N$ instead of coincidence probabilities, giving rise to Equation \ref{eq:g2-2D}. \\ Due to the addition of a third particle, the heralded intensity correlation is a function of two time delays $\tau_\textrm{A}$ and $\tau_\textrm{B}$.
 A reduction to one single variable is done in time-averaged intensity correlation~\cite{Bocquillon2009, Bettelli2010}

 in which one time delay $\tau_\textrm{A}$ is set to coincidence.
-Thus, the second photon B is simultaneously cross-correlated with a photon A and an electron.
-Now two correlation functions $P_\textrm{A,B,e}(\tau)$ and $P_\textrm{B,e}(\tau)$ define the shape of the curve, both possibly widened by detector jitters.\\
+Thus, the second photon B is simultaneously cross-correlated with a photon A and an electron.\\